 - Before releasing it, hold that position for about 8 seconds.

-- Same as chin tuck, you may repeat it for 5 times ( equivalent to 1 set)
+- Same as chin tuck, you may repeat it five times ( equivalent to 1 set)

 - You can do it for about 2-3 sets a day.

 Also, some good stretches can improve this condition.

 This type of stretch can help in keeping the trapezius muscle from getting too tight.
 It can also relieve some tensions.
 So, how to do it?